-which is nothing more than a restatement of the general standardizing formula with appropriate substitutions for μ and σ from the binomial.
+which is nothing more than a restatement of the general standardizing formula with appropriate substitutions for $\mu$ and $\sigma$ from the binomial.
 We can use the standard normal distribution, the reason Z is in the equation, because the normal distribution is the limiting distribution of the binomial.
 This is another example of the Central Limit Theorem.
 We have already seen that the sampling distribution of means is normally distributed.
-Now we see that the sampling distribution of proportions is also normally distributed.
+Recall the extended discussion in Chapter 7 concerning the sampling distribution of proportions and the conclusions of the Central Limit Theorem.

-We can now manipulate this formula in just the same way we did for finding the confidence intervals for a mean, but to find the confidence intervals for the binomial population parameter, p.
+We can now manipulate this formula in just the same way we did for finding the confidence intervals for a mean, but to find the confidence interval for the binomial population parameter, p.